-This ain’t where they take you on the buses!
+This ain’t where they take you on the tour buses!
 Explore Vancouver’s dirtiest Prohibition-era secrets.
-From mobsters and rum-runners to corrupt politicians and opium dens, this historical walking tour winds through Gastown and Victory Square’s most historic streets and alleyways – and most illicit stories.
+From mobsters and rum-runners to corrupt politicians and rioters, this historical walking tour winds through Gastown’s most historic streets and alleyways – and most illicit stories.

 Back alley “blind pigs”